TheDMSGroup/mautic-phpstorm/README.md

 - Some equal sign indentations are ignored, because PHPStorm is aligning based on types, where PHP-CS indents all lines containing equal signs.
 - [Yoda](https://en.wikipedia.org/wiki/Yoda_conditions) conditions are not supported.

-So this doesn't mean you don't have to use PHP-CS, but at least the code style of PHPStorm will not compete with PHP-CS :)
+So this doesn't mean you don't ever have to use PHP-CS if you are making PRs to core, but at least the code style of PHPStorm will not compete with PHP-CS so that you can get the best of both worlds. :)

 ## Installation

 - Download the Mautic.xml file.
-- Install the Code Style under Preferences > Editor > Code Style > PHP > Scheme > Import Scheme
+- Install the Code Style under Preferences > Editor > Code Style > PHP > Scheme > Import Scheme > Intellij IDEA code style XML

 ![](screenshot.png?raw=true)